kubermatic/bulward/docs/concept.md

     observedGeneration: 0
 ---
 # RBAC Admins can create new Roles and RoleBindings.
-# RoleBindings are checked by k8s, so priviledge escalation is not possible.
+# RoleBindings are checked by k8s, so privilege escalation is not possible.
 apiVersion: bulward.io/v1alpha1
 kind: OrganizationRoleTemplate
 metadata: